simplicitesoftware/documentation/docs/docs/security.md

 ### Public rights

-Be careful on what you grant to the `public` user (typicaly through the `PUBLIC` group or by additional resposnsibilities associated to this user) because everything granted to this user is made available on the public UI components
+Be careful on what you grant to the `public` user (typically through the `PUBLIC` group or by additional responsibilities associated to this user) because everything granted to this user is made available on the public UI components

 ### Private system parameters